Impartial geodetic building games on graphs

 A position $P$ is \emph{losing} for the player about to move if $\nim(P)=0$ and \emph{winning} otherwise.
 In particular, the second player has a winning strategy on a game $\mathsf{G}$ if and only if $\nim(\mathsf{G})=0$.
-The winning strategy is to always move to an option with nim-number $0$ since this places the opponent into a losing position.
-The nim-number is a central object of interest for impartial games.
-In particular, the nim-number determines the outcome of the game.
+The winning strategy is to always move to an option with nim-value $0$ since this places the opponent into a losing position.
+The nim-value is a central object of interest for impartial games.
+In particular, the nim-value determines the outcome of the game.